VioletsOleander/vault-vanilla/logs/Personal Log.md

     CH4-CH4.3.1: Markov Network's parameterization: the idea was derived from statictical physics, which is pretty intuitive by using factor to represent two variables' interaction/affinity, and using a normalized product of factors to represent a joint probability (Gibbs distribution) to describe the probability of paticular configuration; seperation criterion in Markov network is sound and weakly complete (sound: independence holds in network --> independence holds in all distribution factorizing over network; weakly complete: independence does not hold in network --> independence does not hold in some distribution factorizing over network)

 \[Doc\]
-- [[ultralytics v8.3.6]] : Quickstart, Usage(Python usage, Callbacks, Configuration, Simple Utilities, Advanced Customization)
+- [[doc-notes/python/packages/ultralytics]] : Quickstart, Usage(Python usage, Callbacks, Configuration, Simple Utilities, Advanced Customization)
     Brief Introduction to YOLO model's python API, which is pretty simple

 ### Week 3